QEDBENCH: Quantifying the Alignment Gap in Automated Evaluation of University-Level Mathematical Proofs: Conclusion

 \section{Conclusion}

 \benchname{} demonstrates that \textbf{the bottleneck in automated reasoning has shifted from generation to verification}.
-Standard ``LLM-as-a-Judge'' pipelines do not merely miss errors; they seemingly reward rigorous proof setups without the complete logical deduction.
-The pathological leniency of models like \texttt{Llama 4 Maverick} suggests current models optimize for \textit{persuasiveness} rather than \textit{correctness}.
-Furthermore, our findings on \textit{Rubric Insensitivity} indicate that standard zero-shot negative constraints in prompt engineering are insufficient to bridge this gap.
-To solve the \textit{Discrete-Continuous Gap} and the other issues, the field must move toward \textit{process supervision} and adversarial training.
-We release \benchname{}—comprising 1,300+ university-level proofs, 272 upper undergraduate/early graduate-level problems, and expert ground-truth annotations—to enable this next generation of alignment research.
+Standard ``LLM-as-a-Judge'' pipelines do not merely miss errors; they can reward rigorous-looking proof setups without complete logical deduction.
+To address this gap, the field must move toward process supervision and adversarial training.
+We release \benchname{}---comprising 1,300+ university-level proofs, 272 upper undergraduate/early graduate-level problems, and expert ground-truth annotations---to support this next generation of alignment research.